ajinkyakolhe112/training-data-analyst/data-engineering-gcp-1.x/1_Dataproc_Unstructured_Data_Analysis/Dataproc_Labs-Troubleshooting.md

    ```
 2. If you can't see output of echo $BUCKET, then execute `source myenv`
 3. Instead of nano, use cloudshell edit command. the command would like like `cloudshell edit` and then create a new file called as myenv from the menu
+4. If selected Component gateaway, choose image of Dataproc as 1.3 or 1.4